ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 #### Text content
 {: #function-request-data-encoding-text}

 The text payload is made available to the function as-is (byte array) by using the `__ce_body` parameter.
 The caller can send an arbitrary sequence of 7- or 8-bit characters as the request payload.
 As the input to the function code is a JSON formatted data structure, some characters are escaped to make them compatible to JSON. {{site.data.keyword.codeengineshort}} runs this escaping before it forwards the request payload to the function.
-The function's program logic might need to un-escape them to re-create the original data.
+The function's program logic might need to unescape them to re-create the original data.

 Supported escape characters: